PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 Trace table - table to test that a program is working

-Binary shift - method to multiply/divide binary numbers by moving all values to left/right (Left = multiply, Right = divide) Character set - collection of characters that a computer can recognise from their binary number Colour depth - number of bits used per pixel - 2^(number of bits) Resolution - the concentration of pixels in an area - given as WidthxHeight
+Binary shift - method to multiply/divide binary numbers by moving all values to left/right (Left = multiply, Right = divide)

 ## Algorithms
 ### Computational Thinking